 Let’s start with the reasons why you might want to use Email Campaigns:

-You can use the product to manage your e-communications and your website in one place, which is convenient.
+You can use the product to manage your e-communications and your website in one place, which is very convenient.

 You can import content from your Squarespace site straight into your email templates.